jouros/MyPythonApp1/README.md

 -----END PUBLIC KEY-----
 ```

+Unfortunately above rsa key can not be used in Connaisseur :(

 ### How to verify that container is signed

 Signatures are stored in Notary server and Docker Hub supports all features of DCT.
 If you wan't to have private registry, you have to set up separate Notary service.
 In my Lab I use Docker Hub as a Notary service.